wanghuacong/gmt/doc/rst/source/supplements/potential/grdslice.rst

 Description
 -----------

-**grdslice** is used to determine local *peaks* in a 2-D grid.
+**grdslice** is used to determine local *peaks* in a 2-D surface.
 To do so, it reads a binary 2-D grid and contour-slices the surface using the selected constant contour interval, starting from the max grid value and moving down to lower and lower values.
-As new contours are first encountered, their centers are considered the location of a new peak, and we trace the hierarchy of how each new slice belongs to groups of previously detected peaks by virtue of enclosing them.
-Slice shapes are equated to ellipses and their best-fitting major and major axes and orientations are computed.
+As new closed contours are first encountered, their centers are considered the location of a new peak, and we trace the hierarchy of how each new slice belongs to groups of previously detected peaks by virtue of enclosing them.
+Slice areal shapes are equated to ellipses and their best-fitting major and major axes and orientations are computed.
-Information are written to separate data files, as requested.
-The primary output (to stdout) is a table with the vertical traces of peak centers.
+A rich set of information is written to separate data files, as requested via options.
+The primary output (written to *stdout*) is a table with the vertical traces of peak centers per contour.
+Options are available to set limits on how small contour areas to consider and if we should eliminate closely-spaced peaks, for instance.

 Required Arguments
 ------------------